imaitland/blog/md/ownership_in_rust.md

 - `x` is the **variable**
 - `"hello"` is the **value** of type `str`.

-> :dolphin: All three of these things exist in the computer's memory, which itself is divided into two parts the stack and the heap.
+> 🐬 All three of these things exist in the computer's memory, which itself is divided into two parts the stack and the heap.
 Discussing these in great depth is beyond the scope of this post, suffice it to say: A **value** can be stored in the stack or the heap depending on its type, while **variables** and **scope** exist on the stack.

 The **variable** and the **value** are closely related, with their relationship governed by the following three rules: